 Some small business gas cards can be used for purchases unrelated to vehicle upkeep and maintenance.
 Other small business gas cards limit purchases to gas stations and convenience stores only.
-This is in contrast to fleet cards, all of which allow for the purchases of fuel, repairs, and maintenance.
+This is in contrast to fleet cards, all of which allow for the purchase of fuel, repairs, and maintenance.
 However, both give you the ability to place restrictions on how your cardholders are able to use the card.

-Small business gas cards offer discounts on gas.
-However, the discount rate is usually around $0.03 per gallon, which is lower than the discounts on a fleet card.
+Small business gas cards offer discounts and rewards on gas purchases.
+However, the discount rate is usually around 3 cents per gallon, which is lower than the discounts on a fleet credit card.
 Small business gas cards also sometimes offer extra discounts for any purchases unrelated to gas.
-These small business gas cards might cap annual rewards at or around $300 per year.

-General small business credit cards are also an interesting option if you’re looking for fuel savings.
+General small business credit cards are also an option if you’re looking for fuel savings.
 While they aren’t specific to gas, there are small business credit cards that offer 2x points for gas purchases as well as cash rewards.
-By using different guides, like our buyer’s guide on the best fuel cards for small business, you can determine if a small business credit card is right for your fleet needs.
+By using different guides, like our buyer’s guide on the best fuel cards for small business, you can determine if a small business gas card is right for you.

 Fleet cards help businesses finance their fuel and maintenance expenses.
-A corporate fleet credit card account is a good option for businesses with high gas usage, somewhere between 1,000 – 5,000 gallons per month.
-In addition, anyone who manages a fleet and wants better data and reporting, costs savings, and time savings might find a fleet card beneficial.
+A corporate fleet credit card account is a good option for businesses that use between 1,000 and 5,000 gallons per month.
+Also, anyone who manages a fleet and wants better reporting, cost savings, and time savings might find a fleet fuel card beneficial.